billp/TermiNetwork/README.md

 JSON.self, UIImage.self, Codable.self, Data.self or String.self
 ```

-**success**: a callback returning an object with the data type specified by **responseType** argument if succeeds.
+**success**: a callback returning an object with the data type specified by **responseType** argument.

 **failure**: a callback returning an error and data on failure.
-There are two cases of this callback being called.
-The first is that the http status code is different than 2xx and the second is that it fails on data conversion, for e.g. it fails on deserialization.
+There are two cases of this callback being called: the first is that the http status code is different than 2xx and the second is that it fails on data conversion, e.g. it fails on deserialization.

 ## Error Handling